-Why do customer loyalty programs fail?
-There are several ways you can fail at this..you lose interest in providing a loyalty program and you don’t know how to keep it running or fail to set it up in the beginning.
+Why do customer loyalty programs fail, by losing interest in a program, you don’t know how to keep it running or it’s not set it up right at the beginning.

 There are many different kinds of loyalty programs, air miles, shop and different shops and services and get so many points, when you make a donation they’ll reward you with points on a card.
 It’s almost like a coupon game.